 “You didn’t get fired, did you?”

 “What was that?
 I missed it.”
-Tessa was back, but occupied with spreading mustard on a slice of whole grain bread.
-He clothes, which were always function over form, were a baggy blue blouse with sleeves rolled back and white jean shorts that made him cringe at their lack of length, and that they were actually a compromise.
+Tessa was back, occupied with spreading mustard on a slice of whole grain bread.
+Her outfit, which typically emphasized function over form, was a loose blue blouse with sleeves rolled back and white jean shorts that made him cringe at their lack of length.
+They originally had been a compromise.

 “It’s nothing I can’t handle, you up to something tonight?”

-“Volleyball practice, I can take the car so you don’t have to worry about it…” Tessa took a second, longer look at her father, and saw something.
-Her voice carried that concern.
+“Volleyball practice, I can take the car so you don’t have to worry about it…” Tessa took a second, longer look at her father.
+Her voice carried concern.
 “Rachel’s mom works at Agilent.
 You could get a job there.”

 “Why not?
 They pay good.”